"May 19 2017"

-Assuming that market efficiency have priced in ex post (backward looking) variables, such as capital structure, interest coverage, profitability and corporate action, an ex ante forward looking view can be formed from these ex post inputs via an analysis of the stochastic (option) valuation of the firm or entity.
-By transposing the efficient equity volatility pricing of historical realized or implied the rich cheap of the credit spread can be observed.
+Assuming that market efficiency have priced in ex post (backward looking) variables, such as capital structure, interest coverage, profitability and corporate action, an ex ante forward looking view can be formed from these ex post inputs via analysis of the stochastic (option) valuation of the firm or entity.

-Equity volatility is forward looking and the persistence of the volatility regime is the basis for option trading and accepted analysis like GARCH and ARCH, which uses the “auto-regressive” qualities - to frame forecasts for volatility in the future. if we can transfer this forward looking variable on equity volatility to credit, we end with a forward looking credit analysis.
+Equity volatility is forward looking and the persistence of the volatility regime is the basis for option trading and analysis like GARCH and ARCH, using the “auto-regressive” qualities of volatility for forecasts for volatility in the future.
+We transform this forward looking volatility of the equity to the volatility of the entire firm (or in this case the SP500 index), ending with a forward looking view on the credit spread pricing.

-Asset volatility is derived by the Merton transformation, simultaneous solving for the equity value of the firm as a call value with the known equity volatility to the the firm asset volatility.
+Asset volatility is derived by the Merton transformation of equity volatility, simultaneous solving for the equity value of the firm as a call value with the known equity volatility to the the firm asset volatility.
 Then the “distance to default” (D2D) is derived which provides a variable that can qualify credit spreads with the forward looking property of equity volatility.

-This process can be applied to any name or index that is traded and has listed options and a credit spread data array, such as CDS prising.
-If you wish, I would be pleased to provide this analysis on any liquid traded name and if the credit spread data is given - preferably CDS.
+This process can be applied to any name or index (in this report it is SP500) that liquid and traded and has similar liquid listed options and credit spread data, such as CDS pricing.

-The ML AA Index and the SP500, which when just using the SP500 level (equity level) to the credit spread does not show useful trade signals:
+The ML AA Index and the SP500, which when just using the SP500 level (equity level) mapped to the credit spread, does not show useful trade signals:

-When the vol of SP500 is compared to the credit spread some idea of credit spread value is reached but only in the extremes of very high volatility or low volatility:
+When the 6 month realized vol of SP500 is compared to the AA credit spread, greater nuance of credit spread valuation is provided than just comparing spread to market index level, but only in the extremes of very high volatility or low volatility.
+Using SP500 volatility does provide insight to the AA credit pricing but is not sufficient to define trades:

-Equity volatility is transformed first into the asset volatility of the index, and then into a normalized “Distance to Default” or “D2D” (D2D being the “d2” in the Black Scholes formula) which gives a normalized value of how far the underlying SPY is to the strike in terms of asset volatility, time and the current SPY price level.
-Intuitively understand D2D by seeing it as how long in time, given volatility, would default be reached if only bad events occurred, that only the lower branch on the binomial tree would result:
+Equity volatility is transformed first into the asset volatility of the index, and then into a normalized “Distance to Default” or “D2D” (D2D being the “d2” in the Black Scholes formula) which gives a normalized value of how far the underlying SPY is to the default strike in terms of asset volatility, time, and the current SPY price level.
+Intuitively understand D2D by seeing it as how long in time (standardized to one year unit) given the current asset volatility, would default be reached if only bad events occurred, that only the lower branch on the binomial tree path would result:

 Black Scholes Merton, and Merton(74) for credit, take the D2 and D1 to solve for the price of the option.

-A close up using only the last 6 months of the SP500 levels (x axis):
+A close up using only the last 6 months of the SP500 levels (x axis) which shows how rich credit is currently.But the ’0" gamma makes trade risk management impossible now:

 Most credit models are based upon ex post (backward looking) company valuation of the Graham Dodd or Altman type.
-A rough idea of this ex post analysis is what most do, simply compare credit spread to the equity level:
+A rough idea of this ex post analysis is what most do, which at heart is simply comparing the credit spread to the equity level.
+The credit spread is by definition ex ante and the equity level analysis is usually ex post.

-And a “close up”" of an ex post analyis which can be represented by comparing SP500 to AA credit, showing no useful trade signals:
+And a “close up”" of the above ex post analyis, using the index level, shows no useful trade signals: